graphql/graphql-spec/spec/Section 2 -- Language.md

   * query - a read-only fetch.
   * mutation - a write followed by a fetch.
-  * subscription - a long-lived request that returns data whenever a domain event triggers.
+  * subscription - a long-lived request that fetches data in response to source events.

 Each operation is represented by an optional operation name and a selection set.